-About #ProjectFamily: Safe Birth
+About #ProjectFamily: safe birth

 At Ferring, we’re committed to reducing maternal mortality and protecting women and families around the world.
 We believe that every woman should have access to quality care and necessary treatment during pregnancy and childbirth, no matter where she lives.
 We invest in research to prevent postpartum haemorrhage (PPH), or excessive bleeding after childbirth.
-We also invest in research to develop new and improve existing methods for the induction of labour.

 PPH causes tens of thousands of deaths each year